thirdfi/bundler/README.md

   - `mnemonic`: mnemonic of bundler signer to execute AA transaction

-  - `minStake`: minimum stake in Paymaster
+  - `minStake`: Paymaster minimum stake in EntryPoint

-  - `minUnstakeDelay`: minimum time stake locked in EntryPoint required before able to unstake
+  - `minUnstakeDelay`: minimum time Paymaster stake locked in EntryPoint before able to unstake in seconds, Paymaster will be rejected if lower than this value

 3. Fund bundler signer at least `minBalance` ETH